jundalisay/superb/content/en/research/indian/idea/chapter-02.md

 This mind arises as a chemical reaction of physical clash within the unit structure.
 - This is because its physical body itself is a creation of the Cosmic Mindstuff.
-- This Cosmic Mindstuff keeps the subtler Great-layer and the Ego-layer as its dormant aspects.
+- This Cosmic Mindstuff keeps the subtler Identity-layer and the Ego-layer as its dormant aspects.

 The first stages of the creation of mind is thus from natural (external-static-pressure) physical chemical reactions where vital energy is present.
 - These first minds are made up of mere mindstuff, without ego (Ego-layer)